 end up being somewhat damaging.

-Through their art, musicians speak to others in a way that few others
+Through their art, musicians speak to others in a way that few

-have incredibly bad attitudes, for one.
+of them have incredibly bad attitudes, for one.
 Or they have no reason to be civil toward someone unless it suits their purposes.

 They eagerly welcome all the support they can get, early on in their careers and then quickly forget those people once they